 My extended track bar is adjustable but you have to disconnect one end and rotate it to change the length.
 Due to asymmetry in the bar, this means the bar can only be adjusted in 1/14 inch increments.

-Some Jam nuts on the threaded rod preload the threads keeping things tight and strong.
+Some Jam nuts and Loctite on the threaded rod preload the threads keeping things tight and strong.

 All total this project cost me $34 cause I already owned the grinder and ratchet.